josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/🌅_rise_of_institutional_integrity.md

 > Recovery ≈ Duration of Erosion × 1.5 (to rebuild competence)
 > Recovery ≈ Duration of Erosion × 2 (to rebuild trust)

+This is a heuristic, not a predictive formula.

 Example: Four years of erosion → six years for functionality, eight for confidence.